aykhazanchi/akzn/content/code/send-pups-chatbot/index.md

 If you want to play around with send-pups, follow the four-step method to happiness:

-1. Add +14155238886 to whatsapp contacts.
+1. Add **NUMBER REDACTED** to whatsapp contacts.
 This is the Twilio Sandbox number I received.
 2. Send `join instead-exclaimed` through whatsapp to the above number to sign up to receive intellectual pups
 3. Type `send pups` to start receiving intellectual pups
 4. Achieve happiness